 Success in graduate school starts with students applying to a program that will meet their goals and interests.
 To help prospective students make this decision G+PS provides numerous resources, including:

-PhD Connections is a hot lunch series for first-year Phd students hosted by G+PS at St. John’s College.
+PhD Connections is a series of by-invitation events for first year PhD students hosted by G+PS.
 Also invited are senior PhD students from across campus and the Graduate Student Society as well as staff from the Centre for Student Involvement & Careers, Centre for Teaching, Learning and Technology, Health Promotion and Education, the Research Commons, the Centre for Writing and Scholarly Communication, and International Student Development.
-Special guests including Graduate Advisors, Associate Deans, and the VP Students are often included.
-This informal gathering happens four times per year and provides an opportunity for first-year PhD students to connect with each other and with senior graduate students and key staff with the goal of helping them to thrive in their program at UBC.
-Each lunch is themed and begins with a brief presentation followed by conversation.
+This informal gathering happens two to four times per year and provides an opportunity for first-year PhD students to connect with each other and with senior graduate students and key staff with the goal of helping them to thrive in their program at UBC.
+Each session is themed and begins with brief presentations/words of wisdom from the Dean and Vice-Provost and an Associate Dean from Graduate and Postdoctoral Studies, followed by advice from staff attending, then networking and conversation.
 Topics include getting off to a good start, finding and building community, involvement with opportunities on campus, strategizing for success in graduate school, and building effective relationships with supervisors.

 Candidacy to completion